datanav/docs/key-benefits.rst

 **Benefits of semantic data storage with dynamic multi-schema:**

-* Increased flexibility and cost savings related to changes and sunsetting of LOB systems
+* Increased flexibility and cost savings related to changes and sunsetting of LOB systems:
+	#.
+	#.
+	#.

 * Improved data quality and governance: